 K-12 Student Assessment

-The Bureau of K-12 Assessment is responsible for all aspects of Florida's K-12 statewide student assessment programs, including developing, administering, scoring, and reporting the results for the Florida Standards Assessment and statewide science assessment program, as well as assisting with the administration and reporting of several other K-12 student assessment programs.
+The Bureau of K-12 Assessment is responsible for all aspects of Florida's K-12 statewide student assessment programs, including developing, administering, scoring, and reporting the results for assessments aligned to the Florida Standards or Next Generation Sunshine State Standards, as well as assisting with the administration and reporting of several other K-12 student assessment programs.
 Services are provided both by Florida Department of Education (FDOE) staff and through various contracts with assessment vendors.
 The primary goal of these assessments is to provide information about student learning in Florida, as required by Florida law (see Section 1008.22, Florida Statutes).

 To learn about the individual K-12 assessments offered in Florida, visit the links below: